I’m not sure why but salmon seems to win over many people who otherwise don’t like fish – especially kids!

 - If you think the potatoes need longer to cook by the end, cover the salmon fillets loosely with a folded sheet of foil to stay moist and set timer for another 5 minutes.

 - Use any combination of vegetables you like, but adjust when you add them based on size and tenderness.
-For example, use asparagus instead of broccoli but add it with the salmon and tomatoes towards the end.
+For example, use asparagus instead of broccoli but add it with the salmon towards the end for a shorter cook.